Student Questions: Supermoons and an Apple a Day

 There are always a few fringe researchers who try to correlate such events with earthquakes or storms or other Earthly events.
 Serious research has never found any such correlation, nor has any plausible hypothesis been suggested to explain why we might expect one.
 From a gravitational perspective, a supermoon is almost exactly the same as every other monthly perigee; so unless we have catastrophic disasters every month, we shouldn't have any reason to expect one on a perigee-syzygy either.

-This is an old wives' tale that presumes that a single apple contains whatever it is your body needs to keep from getting sick.
+This is an urban legend that presumes that a single apple contains whatever it is your body needs to keep from getting sick.
 As convenient as this might be, there is no such magical ingredient.
 Disease can come from a huge number of causes, and only a very few of these are deficiencies that a single daily apple would address.

 Scurvy is often offered as a good example, but it's not, because apples actually contain very little vitamin C. An orange a day, however, would prevent scurvy.
 What do apples contain?
 Basically, antioxidants and fiber.
 The fiber you'd get from an apple a day would probably keep you regular, alleviating most trips to the doctor for constipation.
 The benefits you'd get from the antioxidants in a daily apple are a bit harder to quantify.
 As we've discussed before on Skeptoid, antioxidants do play a role in moderating the oxidation in your body, but it's far from simple.
 Oxidation is a necessary part of many bodily functions, as well as a natural chemical process that needs to be balanced.
 Most people's normal diets already deliver more than enough antioxidants than their bodies will make use of, so getting them from daily apples would probably only be significantly beneficial under both of two conditions: First, that your normal diet is terrible; and second, that you consume the daily apple for decades, enough for the benefits to have any measurable cumulative effect.

 Cite this article: